HOW PRO-LIFE LAWS SAVE LIVES

 Woman's Right to Know

-The Woman’s Right to Know informed consent law was enacted in 2003.
-Under this law in 2015, 11,605 abortion-minded pregnant women received important factual information.
-That number is 1,744 more than the number of women who actually underwent abortions.
-Since Woman’s Right to Know became law, nearly 26,000 women have chosen life for their unborn children after receiving the information.
+The Woman's Right to Know informed consent law was enacted in 2003.
+Under this law in 2018, 12,408 abortion-seeking pregnant women received important factual information about abortion risks and alternatives.
+That number is 2,498 more than the number of women who actually underwent abortions.
+Since Woman's Right to Know became law, more than 30,000 women have chosen life for their unborn children after receiving the information.

-The Positive Alternatives Act of 2005 created a program to provide grants to pregnancy care centers that help women in difficult circumstances and offer life-affirming alternatives to abortion.
-More than 35,000 women statewide were helped through the Positive Alternatives program in its first six years (July 2006-Aug.
-2012).
+The Positive Alternatives Act of 2005 created a program to provide grants to pregnancy care center programs that help women in difficult circumstances and offer life-affirming alternatives to abortion.
+More than 68,000 women statewide were helped through the Positive Alternatives program from July 2006 through June 2019.
 Abortions in Minnesota declined for seven straight years after the program was implemented.

 The number of abortions performed on minors peaked in 1980 at 2,327.
-In 1981 Minnesota passed a law requiring that both parents be notified at least 48 hours before an abortion is performed on a minor (there is a court-required judicial bypass option).
-After years of steady decline, minor abortions in 2015 numbered just 246, only 2.5 percent of all abortions.
+In 1981, Minnesota passed a law requiring that both parents be notified at least 48 hours before an abortion is performed on a minor (there is a court-required judicial bypass option).
+After years of steady decline, minor abortions in 2018 numbered just 221, a 91 percent drop from their peak and only 2 percent of all abortions.
+A 1991 study in the American Journal of Public Health found that the implementation of Minnesota's parental notification law was followed by a substantial drop in the minor abortion rate even as the abortion rate among older women (who were not affected by the law) did not decline over the same period.

 Laws reduce abortions